dilawar/ncbs/handbook/student_handbook.markdown

 .

-**Where to go for help:**
+## Where to go for help

-Library: library@ncbs.res.in
+Library library@ncbs.res.in

-Librarian: Avinash D. Chinchure, avinashdc@ncbs.res.in
+Librarian Avinash D. Chinchure, avinashdc@ncbs.res.in

-Assistant Librarian: S. Umashashi, uma@ncbs.res.in
+Assistant Librarian S. Umashashi, uma@ncbs.res.in

 # Technical and Research Facilities